tiagomelojuca/otclient-wiki/OTClient-Coding-Style.md

 * Never use **delete** keyword, and when I say never, I mean NEVER.
 If you think you need to use delete you didn't read the previous two rules.
 * Pass small objects like Position, Rect, std::string, by reference.
 * Include only declarations from other objects in headers files, never definitions, you can see the declarations.h pattern in the source.
-* If you think anything can go wrong on your code, you can abuse of asserts for checking.
+* If you think anything can go wrong on your code, you can use **assert** or throw an exception for checking.
 * C++0x comes with a varieties of new utilities, you can and you are encouraged to use them.

 ### Indentation